 A responsible and engaged citizen is someone who has a high level of integrity and ethical action.
 They work for the good of community.
 They are a person that is empathetic, compassionate, and open-minded.
 Accepting responsibility for oneself is an attribute of this competency.

-The Interact Club strives to get high school students who are interested in community service involved in the Edina community.
+The Interact Club is a student led club strives to get high school students who are interested in community service involved in the Edina community.
 The Interact Club is passionate about bringing people together thorough community service.
 We work to open avenues of personal leadership and group collaboration skills that create a well-rounded and active community member.

 The mission of the Edina Rotary Global Scholar program is to encourage and inspire Edina students to prepare for global careers through depth of study, community partnerships, mentoring, peer collaboration, cultural experience, and innovation.
 We will provide students with opportunities to: